twood02/webtemplate/wiki/zookeeper/zookeeper.md

 - Access Control List allows each znode to have its own functions (create, read, write, delete, admin);
 - Client can set watches on znode so that when a znode is changed, zookeeper can send a notification to the client;

+## Types of Znode
+Types of znode:
+1. Ephemeral ZNode

+    The lifetime of the ephemeral znode is dependant on the session.
+Once the session is terminated, the znode will be deleted automatically.
+Although the ephemeral znode is associated with a connection between client and zookeeper server, it is visible for all the clients.

+    > Ephemeral znode does not allow to have child node.

+2. Persistent Znode

+    Persistent znode is only deleted by manual delete operation from client side.

+3. Sequential Znode

+    Client could ask to create a znode with a sequential number as a suffix of the path.
+Each sibling sequential znode has a unique number from the parent's point of view.

 ## How to install Zookeeper?

 First download a latest Zookeeper on Apache website [**here**](https://zookeeper.apache.org/releases.html).
 Unpack the tar file and find the conf folder.